astronomer/docs/software/install-airgapped.md

 Running a logging sidecar to export Airflow task logs is essential for running Astronomer Software in a multi-tenant cluster.
 See [Export logs using container sidecars](export-task-logs.md#export-logs-using-container-sidecars) to learn how to configure logging sidecars in your `values.yaml` file.
 Do not apply the configuration to your cluster yet as described in the linked documentation - you'll be applying your complete platform configuration all at once later in this setup.

+## Step 17: Integrate an external identity provider

+See [Integrate an auth system](integrate-auth-system.md) to configure the identity provider of your choice so that your users can join Astronomer Software in accordance with your organization's security requirements.

 ## Step 17: Install Astronomer using Helm

-Before completing this step, double-check that the following statements are true:

-- You made Astronomer's Docker images, Airflow Helm chart, and updates JSON accessible inside your network.
+Before completing this step, ensure that you made Astronomer's Docker images, Airflow Helm chart, and updates JSON accessible inside your network.
-- You completed Steps 1 through 8 in the [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), or [GCP](install-gcp-standard.md) install guide.

 After this check, you can install the Astronomer Helm chart by running the following commands, making sure to replace `<your-image-tag>` with the version of Astronomer that you want to install: